teodorst/pyMABED/README.md

   --sep separator       Separator, default to `\t` (tab)

 By default, detect_events.py prints the descriptions of the detected events in the terminal.
 In order to generate the visualization, you have to run detect_events.py with the --o argument and specify a path.

 Event detection is not multithreaded.
-Multiple instances on different datasets must be run from own working directories each, because temporary files are kept in a `corpus` directory inside the cwd.
+Multiple instances on different datasets must be run from own their working directories each, because temporary files are kept in a `corpus` directory inside the cwd.
 If your data includes emoji or other multibyte characters, be sure to remove them beforehand or use the correct encodings for the csv.

 ### Visualize events